Cool Things we built with Fuuz - Episode 1 (12.5.2025)

 • Control Panel Components: Task list, Timer element, Duration fields, Work Instructions link

-• Developer Utilities: Custom Fields, Substitutions, Jasonata patterns
+• Developer Utilities: Custom Fields, Substitutions, JSONata patterns

-Download/Install: (In Fuuz Package Manager; contact Fuuz Support for access if not visible in your tenant.)
+Note: Packages are available in the Fuuz Package Manager; contact Fuuz Support for access if not visible in your tenant.

 Best Practices

-1. Separate Concerns: Keep ERP integrations inside Integration Tenant; applications consume staged data.
+1. Separate Concerns: Keep ERP integrations inside the Integration Tenant; applications consume staged data.

 2. Gate Transactions: Use prevent-production checks and Tasks for operator guidance and compliance.